DFFlanders/CloudAppHack/README.md

  - [ ] Branding / website / logos
  - [ ] Support from the OpenStack Foundation (as approved the User Committee Working Group)

+# What is a 'cloud aplication hackathon' and do I want to help organise one?

 Do you want to build cloud applications, learn how by hosting your own OpenStack 'Cloud Application Hackathon' for your community.

 Click on the brochure below to learn more: